lgraubner/helpers/README.md

 # @graubnla/helpers

-Loose collection of utility functions with expressivenes and minimal overhead in mind.
+Loose collection of utility functions with expressiveness and minimal overhead in mind.
 All helpers are written in ES2015 and have tests.

 ## Table of contents